 Bariatric surgery, specifically laparoscopic sleeve gastrectomy, involves reducing the size of the stomach overall.
 Since ghrelin is produced in the stomach, it physically can’t produce as much as the brain may demand, thus decreasing appetites naturally.
 As a result, the body overall is more able to regulate leptin production, thus creating a new balance between the two hormones.

 By learning more about hunger hormones, people become equipped with a better understanding of how bariatric surgical procedures can alter the way that these hormones are produced.
 They can also use this information to make better choices in their diets, resulting in an overall benefit to both physical and mental health.

-Contact Expert Surgical to Learn More
+Contact The Bariatric Experts to Learn More